Shoulder Surgery

 Replacement of worn or loosened components

-Occasionally a worn part can be exchanged for a new one with a relatively simple procedure.
+Existing parts of the shoulder replacement may be removed and replaced with new components.
+Occasionally, a worn part can be exchanged for a new one with a relatively simple procedure.

 Revision of failed anatomic shoulder replacement